 Costs that you cannot deduct

 When claiming reimbursement for business travel expenses, you can only do so for the business-related component.
 You are not allowed to include any personal expenditures, such as the following:

 - a trip for pleasure, such as a vacation or a visit to family or friends, that is mixed with work travel

 - the costs that will be incurred as a result of you or one of your employees bringing a family member on the trip

 - visas, passports or travel insurance

-- travel undertaken before you started running your business.
+- journey undertaken before you started running your firm.

 - paying directly for the expense from the business account

 - giving the employee a travel allowance as part of their compensation